kstenerud/concise-encoding/cbe-specification.md

 ### String

 Strings are specialized byte arrays, containing the UTF-8 representation of a string.
-Strings must not contain a byte order mark (BOM) or the NUL (u+0000) character, but can contain any other valid character.
+Strings must not contain a byte order mark (u+feff) or the NUL (u+0000) character, but can contain any other valid character.

 The length field holds the byte length (length in octets), NOT the character length.